Al-Ghoul/react-native-emoji-keyboard/CONTRIBUTING.md

 For development, you need to use the official IDEs:

 For iOS:
-- Open `example/ios/EmojiPopupExample.xcworkspace` in Xcode
+- Open `example/ios/EmojiKeyboardExample.xcworkspace` in Xcode
-- Navigate to `Pods > Development Pods > react-native-emoji-popup` to find the Objective-C/Swift source files
+- Navigate to `Pods > Development Pods > @abdoalghoul/react-native-emoji-keyboard` to find the Objective-C/Swift source files

 For Android:
 - Open `example/android` in Android Studio
-- Find the source files under `react-native-emoji-popup` in the Android view
+- Find the source files under `@abdoalghoul/react-native-emoji-keyboard` in the Android view

 Using these IDEs is recommended as they provide the proper development environment, debugging tools, and ensure compatibility with the native platforms.